WOTA’s Master Plan

 Small-scale, decentralized water reuse society - a society with widespread small-scale, decentralized water reuse systems

 What do we need to do to encourage Small-scale, decentralized water reuse society - a society with widespread small-scale, decentralized water reuse systems?
 First, we need water reuse facilities that are both compact and highly efficient.
-WOTA’s first product was the WOTA BOX, a portable water reuse plant capable of reuse over 98% of wastewater—well above the 60-80% achieved by water reuse facilities installed aboard space stations.
+WOTA’s first product was the WOTA BOX, a portable water reuse system capable of reuse over 98% of wastewater—well above the 60-80% achieved by water reuse facilities installed aboard space stations.
 What water infrastructure requires a city-wide grid to do, the WOTA BOX does through a tiny, 0.25 m3 compartment.

 With WOTA BOX, you can reuse used water in your home, so you can enjoy a continuous water supply even without being connected to a water network.
 In practice, this means using over 50 times less water than usual.
 Imagine if everyone started using a WOTA BOX—it would instantly solve any water shortage problems, dramatically reduce the amount of wastewater we produce, and minimize damage to the environment.